yizhezhang2000/SAMAug/README.md

 You can also use the script in [SAMAug.py](https://github.com/yizhezhang2000/SAMAug/blob/main/SAMAug.py) for generating SAM-augmented images for your own medical image data.

 ##
 Questions and comments are welcome!
+Thank you!